 On October 1, 2005, the Company implemented a Bonus Compensation Plan (BCP) aimed at rewarding and retaining IAs within the Canaccord Genuity Wealth Management business segment.
-The Company rewards IAs through this program based on their gross production and certain minimum requirements.
-The cost of the BCP program for fiscal 2015 was \$0.3 million (2014 - \$(0.8) million).
+The Company rewarded IAs through this program based on their gross production and certain minimum requirements.
+The cost of the BCP program for fiscal 2016 was \$nil (2015 - \$0.3 million).
 This program ended on March 31, 2015.